 NOTICE - Special Regulation Designations - Big Bass, Panfish Enhancement

 The Commission designates or re-designates certain waterbodies as being subject to special fishing regulations.
-At the next Commission meeting on January 25 and 26, 2021, the Commission will consider adding the waters outlined in the Notice to its list of Big Bass Regulation waters, and its list of Panfish Enhancement waters.
+At the Commission meeting held on January 25 and 26, 2021, the Commission considered and approved adding the waters outlined in the Notice to its list of Big Bass Regulation waters, and its list of Panfish Enhancement waters.

 NOTICE - Triploid Grass Carp Permit Application

 Triploid grass carp are sterile fish that may, in appropriate circumstances, help control aquatic vegetation.
 The Commission has received the applications published in the Notice, requesting a permit to stock triploid grass carp in Commonwealth waters.

 The black bass and panfish populations in Lake Perez have improved to levels where populations can now sustain limited harvest.
 The proposed amendments remove Lake Perez from the Commission’s list of waters under miscellaneous special regulation, in favor of management with select Commission warm-water regulation programs that allow for limited harvest of warm-water and cool-water fish

 The black bass and panfish populations in Opossum Lake have improved to levels where populations can now sustain limited harvest.
 The proposed amendments remove Opossum Lake from the Commission’s list of waters under miscellaneous special regulation, in favor of management with select Commission warm-water regulation programs that allow for limited harvest of warm-water and cool-water fish.

 In October 2019, Whipple Lake was dewatered to remove sediment and complete structural improvements to the dam.
 As a result, the Commission plans to initiate stocking the lake beginning in spring 2021.
 The proposed amendments add Whipple Lake to the Commission’s list of waters managed under miscellaneous special regulations.